Lumen, a second major American Internet carrier, pulling out of Russia

 (Amazon founder Jeff Bezos owns The Washington Post.)

 Russia’s own government, meanwhile, has been cutting back access to the West as well through a growing number of blocks on popular Internet services.
-While some Russians are using technological tools, such as VPNs, to evade such restrictions, many observers warn that they nation risks becoming increasingly cut off from the outside world, as it was during Soviet times.
+While some Russians are using technological tools, such as VPNs, to evade such restrictions, many observers warn the nation risks becoming increasingly cut off from the outside world, as it was during Soviet times.

 The result, many critics warn, will leave Russians more dependent than ever on government propaganda that already dominates the nation’s newspapers and broadcast stations, leaving few ways to access independent sources of news at a time when the country has entered a severe political crisis.